YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 Click on the fireworks effect on the page

 - `enable`: whether to enable, enable by default
-- `colors`: the included colors, the default is several levels of blue colors (please follow the RGB values ​​below)
+- `colors`: the included colors, the default is several levels of blue colors (please follow the RGB values below)

 ```yaml
 fireworks: